• Skip to primary navigation

 end result.
 The essays I read represent what each student

-believes about his/her topic and the research is there to support
+believes about their topic and the research is there to support

 their ideas, not as a replacement for them.
 If you’d like to give